’Add watermarks to documents in SharePoint’

 imageFilePath="required"/>

-The image at this path parameter expects the full path of the image relative to the current site, e.g. ‘shared documents/images/company_logo.gif’.
+The image at this path parameter expects the complete path of the image relative to the current site, e.g. shared documents/images/company_logo.gif.

-The XML looks as follows.
-You can omit any attributes marked as optional from your code when they are not needed.
-Leaving them in with the ‘optional’ text will cause an error:
+The XML structure is as follows.
+You can exclude any attributes labeled as “optional” from your code when not required.
+Keeping them with the “optional” label will result in an error:

 <qrcode